 Before enrolling, check your out-of-pocket costs, such as premiums and deductibles, to decide which plan works best for your needs and budget.

 Your Marketplace application also reveals if you qualify for Medicaid instead of federal subsidies.
 Medicaid is a public health insurance program funded by the state and federal government.

 In Oklahoma, Medicaid is called SoonerCare.
-It includes a children’s health insurance program called Soon-to-be Sooners.11 SoonerCare covers about 684,000 adults and children, or 18% of the state’s 3.8 million residents.3
+It includes a children’s health insurance program called Soon-to-be Sooners.11 SoonerCare covers about 883,000 adults and children, or about one in five residents.12

 SoonerCare may cover up to 100% of medical expenses.
 It’s available to some low-income citizens and legal immigrants who reside in Oklahoma.
 These are:

 - Parents and caretakers with children under 19